micah734/Python_Projects/README.md

-# Python_Projects
+# Python Projects
-Here are the projects that I have worked on throughout my course at the Tech Academy.
-This will be updated as new projects get added.
+Here are the projects that I have worked on during the Tech Academy classes.
+They consist of webpage and console applications based on Python and Django.

 <h1> Projects: </h1>
   <ul>